-- The people in our organization and the constituents they represent, - Healthy relationships with government, industry, and other non-governmental organizations, and - Secure source of funding.
+- The people in our organization and the constituents they represent, - Longevity, institutional knowledge, and strong documentation, - Healthy relationships with government, industry, and other non-governmental organizations, - Secure source of funding.

 Considering the importance of our mission and the complexity of our tasks, PWSRCAC must be diligent in how we use our limited resources.
-We will use our resources wisely and we will be accountable for all usage of those resources.
+We are committed to using our resources wisely, and we are accountable for all usage of our resources.